wolfmanstout/wolfmanstout_talon/core/contacts/README.md

 ```

 In case of name conflicts (e.g. two people named John), the first instance will
 be preferred, with all JSON contacts taking precedence over CSV.
+If you wish to
+refer to both, use the pronunciation to differentiate, using a nickname to
+override the first name pronunciation if desired.
+For example, you might add
+"John S: John" and "John D: John" as nicknames to the two different Johns.
+This
+is also an effective way to handle name homophones such as John and Jon, which
+would otherwise be resolved arbitrarily by the speech engine.